LuchoBazz/nestjs-rest-pg-starter-kit/README.md

 ## Description

-This starter kit provides a template for creating Nest.js projects with GraphQL as the API layer and raw PostgreSQL for database operations.
+This starter kit provides a template for creating Nest.js projects with Rest API as the API layer and raw PostgreSQL for database operations.

 ## Installation